Charles Osgood: Television

-If you would be my POSSLQ."

-Osgood regularly pronounced the 21st-century years 2001, 2002, etc., as "twenty oh one, twenty oh two..." as opposed to the more common "two thousand one, two thousand two", etc.
+Osgood also pronounced the years between 2000 and 2010 as "twenty oh-" as opposed to the more common "two thousand (and)-."

 End of broadcasting career

-On December 21, 2017, it was announced that Osgood would retire from the radio show due to health concerns ending his broadcast career.
+On December 21, 2017, it was announced Osgood would retire from The Osgood File due to health concerns, ending his broadcast career.
 His final broadcasts were on December 29, 2017.

 Other works

 In 1956, Osgood wrote a three-act play called A Single Voice.

-He was voice of the narrator in the 2008 animated film Horton Hears a Who!.
+Osgood was the narrator in the 2008 animated film Horton Hears a Who!.